 Take a walk.
 If you feel a lot of pent-up energy, take a walk to expend some of it.
 But if you notice anything unusual happening to your heart rate — like a sudden rapid increase — then stop.

 Practice deep breathing.
-If you’re anxious, chances are that your breathing is fast and shallow — and that will only further increase your anxiety.
+If you’re anxious, chances are your breathing is fast and shallow — which will further increase your anxiety.
 Take slow, deep, deliberate breaths to bring your breathing back to normal and reduce anxiety.

 On the bright side, unless you have a cardiac side-effect, chances are you will recover with no permanent damage.
 So don’t beat yourself up too badly.